pedrodedin/pedrodedin.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in neutrino physics and astrophysics at the University of Campinas Physics Institute.
-My Ph.D. project is aimed to understand the consequences of neutrino mass hierarchy in the detection of supernova neutrinos.
-One of the main obstacles is the understanding of flavor conversion in the supernova environment where neutrino-neutrino interactions lead to complicated non-linear evolution equations.
+I am a PhD candidat in neutrino physics and astrophysics at the University of Campinas Physics, Brazul.
+Currently, my research aims to improve our understanding of neutrino flavor conversion in supernovae while also exploring the sensitivity to standard and non-standard physics in the detection of these neutrinos.

 Topics of interest
 ======
+* Neutrino Astrophysics
+* Neutrino Mass Models
-* Neutrino Physics
+* Neutrino Eletromagnetic Properties
-* Quatum Field Theory
-* Quantum Mechanics
+* Quantum Foundations